 Teachers need to understand the why and not just the how of the most effective teaching strategies to have the motivation and positive expectations to best utilize these strategies.
 These topics include how the brain “pays attention”, encodes new input into working memory, uses neuroplasticity to construct long-term memory, is influenced by stress, and develops its neural networks of executive functions.

-Especially critical is teacher awareness of the vast potentials of neuroplasticity that increases their opportunities to influence the development of their students’ brain networks of executive functions – their highest cognitive skillsets.
+Especially critical in teacher education is an awareness of the vast potentials of neuroplasticity that increases their opportunities to influence the development of their students’ brain networks of executive functions – their highest cognitive skillsets.
 Teachers with foundational understanding about the neuroscience and cognitive science of how the brain turns input into long-term memory and memory into transferable knowledge, will be the most prepared to guide all students to achieve their highest potentials.

 Andreasen, E (1999) Human Brain Mapping, 8(4), 226-234.
 Wiley-Liss, Inc. Iowa City, Iowa

 Chugani H (1998) Biological Basis of Emotions: Brain Systems and Brain Development.
 Pediatrics 102:1225-1229